Roles

 Research

-I have undertaken research into many different aspects of music: my early work explored the nature of our experience of tonal and rhythmic structures (see, e.g., Cross et al., 1983), as well as the mechanisms that shape those experiences; subsequent research investigated our sensitivity to the building blocks of tonal music (see, e.g., Deliège et al., 1996) as well as the ways in which research into music cognition could be related to music analysis (see, e.g., Cross, 1998); a Leverhulme Trust-funded project with Professors Jim Woodhouse and Brian Moore (in the Departments of Engineering and Psychology, respectively) studied the perceptual correlates of violin acoustics (see, e.g., Fritz et al, 2007); and projects in experimental archaeology have investigated the sound-producing potential of lithic artefacts and the possibility of their identification in the archaeological record (see Cross et al, 2002; Blake & Cross, 2015).
+I have undertaken research into many different aspects of music: experiments in music cognition have explored the nature of our experience of tonal and rhythmic structures (see, e.g., Cross et al., 1983), as well as the mechanisms that shape those experiences; a Leverhulme Trust-funded project with Professors Jim Woodhouse and Brian Moore (in the Departments of Engineering and Psychology, respectively) studied the perceptual correlates of violin acoustics (see, e.g., Fritz et al, 2007); and projects in experimental archaeology have investigated the sound-producing potential of lithic artefacts and the possibility of their identification in the archaeological record (see Cross et al, 2002; Blake & Cross, 2015).
 I have also written extensively on the relationships between music and processes of evolution (see OUP blog).

-A rather more applied project explored the development of a music-based intervention to enhance perinatal mental health in The Gambia.
-The project has completed its first iteration and results are very promising (see Sanfilippo et al, 2020).
-The project involves a number of participants, and is led by Lauren Stewart (Goldsmiths College) and Katie Rose Sanfilippo (City, University of London), with Vivette Glover and Victoria Cornelius (Imperial College London) and myself and Paul Ramchandani (University of Cambridge) as UK Co-Investigators, with Bonnie McConnell (Australian National University), Buba Darboe (Ministry of Health and Social Welfare, the Gambia), and Hassoum Ceessay (National Centre of Arts and Culture, the Gambia) as International Co-Investigators, and Hajara Huma, a Registered Nurse, as the project's Gambian Research Assistant.
-The project website at https://www.chimeproject.com/ contains the latest updates, and a project video is now on YouTube.
+A rather more applied project explored the development of a music-based intervention to enhance perinatal mental health in The Gambia, which produced very promising results (see Sanfilippo et al, 2020).
+The project involved a number of participants, and is led by Lauren Stewart (University of Roehampton) and Katie Rose Sanfilippo (City, University of London), with Vivette Glover and Victoria Cornelius (Imperial College London) and myself and Paul Ramchandani (University of Cambridge) as UK Co-Investigators, with Bonnie McConnell (Australian National University), Buba Darboe (Ministry of Health and Social Welfare, the Gambia), and Hassoum Ceessay (National Centre of Arts and Culture, the Gambia) as International Co-Investigators, and Hajara Huma, a Registered Nurse, as the project's Gambian Research Assistant.
+The project website at https://www.chimeproject.com/ contains the latest updates, a project video is now on YouTube, and a larger-scale follow-up project is imminent.

-A research project funded by the Leverhulme Trust entitled Score Design for music reading: cognitive and artistic perspectives started in January 2023.
+A current research project, funded by the Leverhulme Trust, entitled Score Design for music reading: cognitive and artistic perspectives, started in January 2023.
 It is being conducted by myself as PI with Arild Stenberg as Senior Research Associate, David Duncan as Research Assistant, and a PhD student, Katya Ness.
-It emerges from the results of Arild's doctoral research (reported in brief in Stenberg & Cross, 2019) on the effects of small modifications to the standard design of musical scores on sight-reading performance; we found that the introduction of vertically-oriented white spaces across staves could lead to more accurate and fluent sightreading.
-We are following up these results and aiming to understand more broadly how musicians engage with, use, and modify musical notation, with the participation of teachers and students at the Faculty of Music in Cambridge, at the Conservatoire royale de Bruxelles and at the Royal College of Music, London.
+It emerges from the results of Dr Stenberg's PhD research (reported in brief in Stenberg & Cross, 2019) on the effects of small modifications to the standard design of musical scores on sight-reading performance; we found that the introduction of vertically-oriented white spaces across staves could lead to more accurate and fluent sightreading.
+We are following up these results and aiming to understand more broadly how musicians engage with, use, and modify musical notation, with the participation of teachers and students at the Faculty of Music in Cambridge, at the Conservatoire royale de Bruxelles.

 Publications

-(for a more complete list and access to preprints of papers and chapters, see my Google Scholar profile)
+For a more complete list and access to preprints of papers and chapters, see my profile at Google Scholar.

 Reybrouck, M. & Cross, I. (2024, in press).
 Music listening as an evolutionary achievement: ecosemiotic and biosemiotic claims.
 To appear in J. Vouoskoski, A. Schiavio and Y. Kim (Eds) Music and the cognitive humanities.
 Oxford: Oxford University Press.